larevolucia/bookwise-analytics/README.md

 - [Testing Models with Pytest](https://www.fuzzylabs.ai/blog-post/the-art-of-testing-machine-learning-pipelines)
 - ChatGPT: to refine and correct grammar textual explanations in README.md and notebooks.
 - NotebookLM: Learning guide on data cleaning, to help me find next steps without providing any code.

+## Acknowledgements

+Thanks to all who provided feedback and support during this project, including peers, mentors, and the open-source community.

+## Potential Next Steps

+**Cold Start Model for Metadata Features Importance:**

+Develop a model to estimate engagement or recommendation quality using only metadata features (e.g., genre, author, publication year) for new books with no external popularity signals (ratings, reviews, etc.).

+**Hybrid Model for Collaborative Filtering:**

+Explore a hybrid approach that combines collaborative filtering (user-item interactions) with content-based features to improve recommendations, especially for users or books with sparse data.

+**New Feature Engineering:**

+Investigate additional features such as text embeddings from book descriptions, author popularity or publisher reputation via wikipedia or social media signals to enhance model performance.

+**Best Seller Data Integration:**

+Incorporate external best seller lists (e.g. NYT, Amazon) as features to capture market trends and further improve engagement predictions.